MichaelGalo/NYC-Government-Hiring-Audit-Data-Platform/README.md

 - Expose and Present Data

 ## Pipeline Architecture
-The pipeline consists of three main tiers:
+The pipeline consists of 2 main tiers:

 ### Bronze Layer
 - Raw ingestion of NYC Payroll, Job Postings, and Lighthouse Analytics Data.
 - Data is loaded into DuckDB for fast local processing.

-### Silver Layer
+### Gold Layer
+- Filtering for relevant posting dates (2024/2025).
 - Data cleaning, normalization, and basic transformations.
-- Filtering for relevant posting dates (2024/2025).
-- Preparation for fuzzy matching.

-### Gold Layer
 - Fuzzy string matching to reconcile job titles.
 - Calculation of match ratios, posting durations, and salary metrics.
 - Final audit datasets for analysis.